nicole-dwenger/cdslanguage-cnn/README.md

   <img width="350" src="https://github.com/nicole-dwenger/cdslanguage-cnn/blob/master/out/2_cnn_classifier/cnn_history.png">
 </p>

-Overall, it seems like this data may have been too complex to classify using word embeddings.
-Other approaches, e.g. using NER may be more useful to classify seasons, as they may be a simpler indicator of which season lines belong to.
+Overall, it seems like this data may have been too complex to classify using the CNN and word embeddings.
+However, it is also possible that model performance could have been increased by adjusting the model architecture, identifying optimal parameters though grid search or chunking the data in different ways.
+Alternatively, other approaches, e.g. using Names Entities may be more useful to classify seasons, as they may be a simpler indicator of which season lines belong to.

 ## Contact
 If you have any questions, feel free to contact me at 201805351@post.au.dk.